st23am/pubkata/README.md

+# Pub Kata

+1. Open a spec in the spec directory with your favorite editor.

+2. Make it pass.

-= Open a spec make it pass.
-Go get a drink
+3. Go get a drink (HINT: doesn't have to be alcholic)